 "It's worth remembering that we lived in tribes for millennia, long before we learned how to speak.
 Emotional connection is our default.
 We only added words and symbolic logic much later.
 There are a few places where all that matters is the words.
 Where the force of logic is sufficient to change the moment.
 The rest … Continue reading Facilitating change – the real issues are …

-What is culture?
-'Culture' is a term that has become an important part of any organisation's vocabulary and a defining characteristic when talking about the organisation to both employees and customers.
+What is culture?'Culture' is a term that has become an important part of any organisation's vocabulary and a defining characteristic when talking about the organisation to both employees and customers.
 However, what it really means, how it works, and the impact it has on performance are often misunderstood.
-At Human Synergistics International, they define "culture" … Continue reading How Culture Works
+At Human Synergistics International, they define "culture" in … Continue reading How Culture Works

 In a previous post I described Efrat's Cloud, a very effective way to explain why we resist change.
 Human thinking and behaviour is very complex.
 In order to make something complex easier to understand a picture can paint a thousand words.
 While Efrat's cloud is a picture that describes the dynamics of our thinking and … Continue reading How we resist change.